mattermost/mattermost-handbook/operations/business-operations/analytics/metrics-definitions.md

 #### Ticket Measures

 * **First reply time:** The duration between ticket creation and the first public agent reply on the ticket.
-* **Next reply time:** The duration between a customers ticket update and the next public agent reply on the ticket, unless otherwise communicated.
+* **Next reply time:** The duration between a customer's ticket update and the next public agent reply on the ticket, unless otherwise communicated.
 * **Regular Update:** The duration between public agent updates for tickets not in a Pending status.

 **SLA's**